Self-Service Business Intelligence: definition, improvement method, and steps to self-service BI

-Photo Daan van Beek MSc
+Photo Daan van Beek

-Author: Daan van Beek MSc
+Author: Daan van Beek

 Table of Contents

 Business Intelligence is indispensable for the effective and efficient management of an organization.
 For managers, gaining insight into performance development cannot come fast enough.
 Fortunately for them, BI software is becoming easier to use.
-Moreover, the manager will soon no longer be dependent on busy IT people to provide themselves with the correct data from the organization.
+Moreover, the manager will soon no longer be dependent on busy IT people to provide them with the correct data from the organization.
 Long live self-service BI, you might say.
 However, there is still a danger in this form of data use.
 If you do not take into account a number of limitations in advance, the success rate of self-service BI is very small.

-Definition of BI self-service
+Definition of self-service BI

-To fully understand the concept of BI self-service we will give a definition:
+To fully understand the concept of self-service BI we will give a definition:

 The suppliers address a common problem with self-service BI: IT is not always able to quickly satisfy the acute information needs of end-users or analysts.
 This is especially true when the organization already has access to a data warehouse and then sometimes it takes weeks or months before IT has made the requested IT data sets available.

-The business needs the insights now, because the world might look completely different tomorrow.
+The business needs the insights now because the world might look completely different tomorrow.
 Users sometimes choose to download a BI tool out of desperation or to activate it in the cloud and then take a shot at it themselves.
 Does this not cause the organization to return back to the pre-BI era?

 Long live self-service BI